Trump wants remaining Clinton emails released

 Two sources said the President's push for transparency is proper protocol.
 But the White House risks the appearance of political intrusion on traditionally independent parts of the government, particularly the Justice Department, which represents the State Department in the litigation over the release of the Clinton-era emails.

-The White House and State Department did not respond to requests for comment.

-The slow pace has caught the ire of conservative news outlets, which have slammed Secretary of State Rex Tillerson for not doing enough to get Clinton's emails out in the open.
+The slow pace has caught the ire of conservative news outlets, which have slammed Tillerson for not doing enough to get Clinton's emails out in the open.

 Clinton's State Department files became the focus of a Freedom of Information Act lawsuit filed two and half years ago by the conservative legal watchdog group Judicial Watch, which was seeking records related to Clinton's use of a personal email account while in office.
 Since then, Judicial Watch has been seeking to speed up the release of the records.

-Note: This story has been updated with comment from the White House.